open-edge-platform/app-orch-catalog/app-orch-tutorials/cirros-vm/README.md

 After deploying virtualization extension and Cirros VM, you can perform life cycle operations on the Cirros VM using the EMF Web UI.
 For more information, refer to [Perform Actions on the Virtual Machines](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/user_guide/package_software/vm_actions.html)

+### VNC Console Access
+The Username and password for accessing the VNC console of the Cirros VM are as follows:
+Username: `cirros`
+Password: `gocubsgo`